Relism/mobleaderboard/README.md

 ## Development

 This plugin was developed in less than 5 and a half hours.
-Contributions and bug reports are welcome.